sensorgnome-org/sensorgnome-docs/FCD_firmware.rst

-This guide is a simplified form of `the guide provided on the FUNcubed dongle website <http://www.funcubedongle.com/MyImages/FCDFirmwareUpdateGuide.pdf>`. it
+This guide is a simplified form of `the guide provided on the FUNcubed dongle website <http://www.funcubedongle.com/MyImages/FCDFirmwareUpdateGuide.pdf>`.

 ======================

 Supplies
 --------
- * FUNcube Dongle Pro Plus
+ * FUNcube Dongle Pro Plus.
+ * Laptop or desktop computer.

 Downloads
 --------